 - Elimination diets (such as gluten-free or dairy-free diet) to manage food allergies

-- Someone with severe allergies might also carry an emergency epinephrine auto-injector (Epipen) with them in case of an attack
+- Someone with severe allergies might also carry an emergency epinephrine auto-injector (Epipen) in case of an attack

-In my opinion, the conventional treatment approaches above (besides an elimination diet) are not the best way to manage allergies because they don’t fix the underlying cause.
 When it comes to allergies, what’s important to understand is that when your immune system produces an allergic reaction to something it’s because it senses that something is not right within your body.
-Instead of only addressing the symptoms of allergies (itchy skin or watery eyes, for example), you need to uncover the root cause and build your natural defense system.
+Instead of only addressing the symptoms of allergies (itchy skin or watery eyes, for example), you need to uncover the root cause and build your natural defense system for true allergy relief.

-How can you get rid of allergies naturally without needing to rely on medications that can make you feel drowsy and uncomfortable?
-Watching what you eat, getting plenty of fresh air, and drinking enough water are some of the natural remedies that can relieve allergies by improving functions of the immune system.
+What helps relieve allergies fast?
+Watching what you eat, getting plenty of fresh air and drinking enough water are some of the natural remedies that can relieve allergies by improving functions of the immune system.

 1. Eat an Anti-Inflammatory, Alkaline Diet

-- Lemons — As most of us know an alkaline body means better balance and immune function.
-Lemons and limes are excellent immune boosting little fruits and are used for various afflictions, including allergies.
-Both of these little fruits are loaded with vitamin C and immune-boosting antioxidants.
+- Lemons — As most of us know, an alkaline body means better balance and immune function.
+Lemons and limes are excellent immune-boosting fruits and used for various afflictions, including allergies.
+Both of these fruits are loaded with vitamin C and immune-boosting antioxidants.
 Drinking lemon water throughout the day detoxifies the body and rids it of impurities.
-Mix the juice of one or two lemons or limes with olive oil to make a wonderful tasting dressing for salads and veggie sandwiches.
+Mix the juice of one or two lemons or limes with olive oil to make a wonderful-tasting dressing for salads and veggie sandwiches.

-- Green leafy vegetables — Leafy greens (including spinach, kale, collard greens, romaine, arugula and watercress) are a great source of essential vitamins, minerals, antioxidants and enzymes that aid detoxification and help reduce inflammation.
+- Green leafy vegetables — Leafy greens (including spinach, kale, collard greens, romaine, arugula and watercress) are great sources of essential vitamins, minerals, antioxidants and enzymes that aid detoxification and help reduce inflammation.

-- Bone broth — Bone broth, made from beef and chicken stock, is rich in many minerals and amino acids that support the healing of leaky, thereby helping to strengthen the immune system.
+- Bone broth — Bone broth, made from beef and chicken stock, is rich in many minerals and amino acids that support the treatment of leaky gut, thereby helping strengthen the immune system.

 - Coconut milk — The best alternative for cow’s milk is coconut milk, which is free of dairy, lactose, soy, nuts and grains.